7thSinScribe/ThePeculiarium/_posts/2023-04-21-onceuponaspacetime.md

 But the gods of Errth, the Spirits of the Otherwheres, and the creatures of Wonderland were not without hope.
 For in the tales of Maelis and other storytellers like her, the lessons of balance and harmony were passed down, reminding all who listened of the eternal dance between order and chaos that Noum and Enon had once embodied."

 And so it was, that in the whispers of the wind, the rustling of the leaves, and the gentle flow of time, the legacy of the twins lived on in Maelis' tale, a haunting reminder of the delicate balance that governs our existence.

+#### Translator's footnotes

+Interestingly, the ancient Albharric language has only a single word for space, which always included the word time; this word is